onlybrad/http-server-simple/README.md

 ## Router prefix

-**In order to create routes within the router with the same prefix without having to repeat the prefix in each route, you can use Route.prefix()**
+In order to create routes within the router with the same prefix without having to repeat the prefix in each route, you can use Router.prefix()

 ```javascript
 const Server = require("http-server-simple");